Uche05/ci-p1-ailib/README.md

 - AI Library is especially handy for those wish to learn more about AI and its history and state of the arts.
 - AI Library showcases fundamental AI knowledge as well as advise to the generation where it has become more efficient.
 - AI Library is the AI website for everyone.
 The wikified website for just for knowing about AI and it is free.
-- AI Library also contains Machine Learning baseed knowledge.
+- AI Library also contains Machine Learning based knowledge.

 ## Table of Contents